 MD5 authentication is the simplest one-way authentication method.
-The authentication server sends a challenge to the wireless client.
-The wireless client 'proves' that it knows the password by encrypting the password with the challenge and sends back the information.
+The authentication server sends a challenge to the WiFi client.
+The WiFi client 'proves' that it knows the password by encrypting the password with the challenge and sends back the information.
 Password is not sent in plain text.